sorayabenson/lab-13-adventure-game/README.md

     - Results based on user data.

-        - HTML
+        //- HTML
+            //- div for final results
-            - paragraph to display the custom ending that is determined by the user stats.
+            //- paragraph to display the custom ending that is determined by the user stats.
-            - button to play again
+            //- button to play again

         - CSS
-            - make it pretty.
+            //- make it pretty.

         -JS
-            - Use if/else statements to claculate points based off of userdata to dynamicaly access the message array.
+            //- Use if/else statements to claculate points based off of userdata to dynamicaly access the message array.
+                - Calculate
+                - Use score to display message

+            //- Show final score with renderStats function.
+                //- append to div

             - Button to play again
                 - clear localStorage function
                 - Redirect to home page

+## to do
+    - images
+        - more ghosts
+        - start image
+        - map
+        - results
+            - can the ghosts you select appear at the end?
+            - how would I track that?

+    - refine css
+        - animate/glow load transition

+    - figure out js for changing label border color with radio selected.
+        - start
+        - choices
+        - map?